sebastian-ilari/FastTickets/Python/README.md

 ## Persistence

-The persistence is done in SQLite.
-The names for the different databases are taken from the [.env](.env) file.
+The application persistence is done in an In-memory SQLite database.